-The Ocean Project begins global promotion and coordination of World Ocean Day in collaboration with global partners.
+The Ocean Project launches global coordination of World Ocean Day in collaboration with global partners.

-After a four-year onsite and online petition drive, in December 2008 the United Nations General Assembly officially recognizes 8 June as World Oceans Day (and adds the 's').
+After The Ocean Project and World Ocean Network lead a four-year onsite and online petition drive, in December 2008 the United Nations General Assembly officially recognizes 8 June as World Oceans Day (and adds the 's').

 World Ocean Day Youth Advisory Council launched.
-Multi-year Conservation Action Focus launched on preventing plastic pollution and advancing solutions.
+Multi-year Action Theme launched on preventing plastic pollution and advancing solutions.

 2000+ events in 140+ countries. #TogetherWeCan social media campaign engaged 87m.
 Together with Youth Council, major effort launched to connect, activate, and mobilize the World Ocean Day network all 365 days of the year.

 New website and logo launched.
-New multi-year Conservation Action Focus launched: protecting 30% of our lands and ocean by 2030, in partnership with Campaign for Nature.
+New multi-year Action Theme launched: protecting 30% of our lands and ocean by 2030, in partnership with Campaign for Nature.
 454 million reached on social media in June; first ever 24-hour Youth-a-thon for the ocean.

-We dropped "S" so it is World Ocean Day (once again), with one world ocean that connects us all!
+We dropped 's' so it is World Ocean Day (singular "ocean' once again), with one world ocean that connects us all!

 Over 1,000 online and onsite events in 140 countries.
 More than 1,100 organizations in 84 countries sign the global petition to world leaders to protect 30% of our lands and ocean by 2030.
 Youth-a-thon 2021 driven by Youth Advisory Council.
 650m social media impressions.